The Florida Travel Guide

 You can even join Triple A (AAA) and get more than the cost of joining in discounts off a hotel room in many cases!

 If you can avoid peak seasons in Florida, you can save a ton of cash.
+Any travel guide for Florida will suggest off season travel in Florida.

 For instance, during spring break on Clearwater Beach rooms that sell for $250 per night in the off-season start to cost $600 per night from the middle of February to the middle of May.